a-peirogon/cal-annas/README.md

 Open the store via **Store > Search stores** or the store icon in the toolbar.
 Search by title, author, or keyword.
 Use the filters in **Configure** to narrow by language, filetype, source, etc.

-Click the green arrow on any result to download directly to your library.

 ---

 ### Search filters